Juergen-ST/Qi_Authentication_Demo/README.md

 ## Functions

-This demo app provides the following functions:
+This demo app provides the following functions: <br />
 - Emulates a PTx devices able to be authenticated by an emulated PRx device
   - Emulates at default four different PTx devices
     - One PTX devices has a Secondary Certificate in its Certificate Chain